Colli Aminei station

 Colli Aminei is a Naples Metro station that serves line 1.
 It opened on 28 May 1993 as the northern terminus of the inaugural section of Naples Metro, between Vanvitelli and Colli Aminei.
-On 19 July 1995, the line was extended to Piscinola, and Colli Aminei ceased to be the terminus.
-The station is located between Policlinico and Frullone.
+On 19 July 1995, the line was extended to Piscinola Scampia, and Colli Aminei ceased to be the terminus.
+The station is located between Policlinico and Frullone-San Rocco.